freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 1410.1

-View all the rows not equal to `Game Design`.
+Next, view all the rows not equal to `Game Design`.

 #### HINTS